St Andrews Railway

 The St Andrews Railway was an independent railway company, founded in 1851 to build a railway branch line from the university town of St Andrews, in Fife, Scotland, to the nearby main line railway.
 It opened in 1852.
-When the Tay Rail Bridge opened in 1878 residential travel to Dundee was encouraged.
+When the Tay Rail Bridge opened in 1878, residential travel to Dundee was encouraged.

-The railway was engineered as a low-cost line by Thomas Bouch and the company suffered adversely from that in later years, and sold their line to the larger North British Railway in 1877.
+The railway was engineered as a low-cost line by Thomas Bouch.
+The company suffered adversely from that in later years, and sold their line to the larger North British Railway in 1877.

-The line was successful until road transport competition began to abstract traffic, and when the Tay Road Bridge opened in 1966, 40% of the line's passenger carryings were lost immediately.
-Decline continued and the line closed completely in 1969.
+The line was successful until road transport competition began to abstract traffic.
+When the Tay Road Bridge opened in 1966, 40% of the line's passenger carryings were lost immediately.
+Decline continued, and the line closed completely in 1969.